IndiraFa/XAI_medical_images_viscoin/README.md

 This code was used with no modifications for the generator training.

-Link to the original VisCoIN repository: https://github.com/GnRlLeclerc/VisCoIN Code was adapted and modified for the classifier and VisCoIN training, to allow for new dataset usage and variation in experiments.
+Link to the original VisCoIN repository: https://github.com/GnRlLeclerc/VisCoIN

+This code was adapted and modified for the classifier and VisCoIN training, to allow for new dataset usage and variation in experiments.

-Scripts in the root /datasets folder were created for this project.
+Scripts in the root ```/datasets``` folder were created for this project.

-Global structure of the repository - the code that was written for this project is tagged as "PERSONAL WORK"
+ <strong>The code that was written for this project is tagged as "PERSONAL WORK"</strong>

+ Global structure of the repository:

 ```bash
 datasets # PERSONAL WORK - scripts to download and preprocess CUB-200 and NCT-CRC-HE datasets